Finding The“Why” in Your Life

 The American model of healthcare is based on illness, so building cultures of preventive healthcare are of paramount importance.
 Preventive care improves mood, morale, and all types of wealth - spiritual, financial, social, you name it.

 But I know how hard it is to sift through conflicting health information.
-One doctor might say that blood tests and BMI mean everything.
+One doctor might say that blood tests and BMI means everything.
 Another might say that it’s not blood tests but rather the ability to sustain physical exertion and regular movement that make all the difference.

 Eastern medicine and Eastern practices, like Reiki, put more credence in understanding the root causes of dis-ease or illness.